 - Little Kids: Chop the onion; peel and chop the garlic

 - Big Kids: Give them the recipe (maybe you chop the squash, though) and see how they do!

 Nutrition calculation is for the sauce itself (no pasta) and includes the Parmesan cheese.

 - Calories: 86

 - Sugar: 2 g

 - Saturated Fat: 1 g

 - Cholesterol: 5 mg

-If you make this Butternut Squash Pasta Sauce recipe, be sure to leave a comment and/or give this recipe a rating!
+If you make this Butternut Squash Sauce, be sure to leave a comment and/or give this recipe a rating!
 Ratings and comments help other busy parents and families discover this recipe.
 It really makes a difference.
 Plus, I love to hear from you and always do my best to respond to every comment.

 This sauce is outstanding.
 And the fact that it makes enough for two family-sized pasta dinners and freezes well is a huge bonus.
 We will be adding this to our regular rotation of favorites!